GustavoHernandez2001/osticket-installation-tutorial/README.md

 <p>Step 25:</p>
 <p>Once you're in HeidiSQL, click "New" to create a session.</p>
 <img src="https://i.imgur.com/I51JBsw.png" height = "50%" width="50%" alt="Disk Sanitization Steps"/>
 <p>You will find yourself in a screen like the image below.
 Next, input the password from the MySQL server we made in step 12.
-Lastly press open to connect to the session.</p>
+Lastly, press open to connect to the session.</p>
 <img src="https://i.imgur.com/cu3n20J.png" height = "50%" width="50%" alt="Disk Sanitization Steps"/>

 <p>Step 26:</p>